ASO A/B Testing

 Why ASO Matters: How Many More Downloads Can You Get If You A/B Test?

 ASO matters because A/B testing can turn the same store traffic into more installs without buying more ads.
-Public examples include WordBoard’s +3.54% icon lift, Peak Brain Training’s +8% icon lift, Rovio’s +13% conversion lift and estimated 2.5M additional installs from screenshot and creative testing, and Darby Smart’s +73.7% more Get clicks from an icon test.
+Public case studies show why it is worth testing: OLBG reported +61% conversion from iOS screenshot optimization, Darby Smart saw +73.7% more Get clicks from an icon test, and localization examples report +101% to +128% more downloads.

 Quick Take

 Start with the asset closest to the install decision: search appearance, icon, screenshot 1, the first-three story, app preview video, localized screenshots, ratings context, or the Google Play feature graphic.
-Localization examples report +101% to +128% more downloads, so include localized screenshot variants when market demand is real.
+At 10,000 monthly downloads, a +15% lift is about 1,500 extra installs without buying more traffic.
 Use AppScreens when variants need restyling, captions that fit, per-language assets, store-ready exports, uploads, localization, and future updates in one editable project.

-Public ASO, PPO, screenshot, icon, localization, ratings, and Google Play experiment examples show that store creative can change conversion and downloads without changing the product itself.
-The strongest pattern is clear: test the assets closest to the install decision first.
+Public ASO, PPO, screenshot, icon, localization, ratings, and Google Play experiment examples show that store-page work can change discovery, conversion, and downloads without changing the product itself.
+The strongest pattern is clear: test the ASO lever closest to the growth bottleneck first.

 | Source / app | What was tested | Reported result | Business takeaway |